t-chris/CCC/README.md

 CCC2017S2: Yep, I made this too complicated.
 I'll look into it again.
 Logic isn't hard, just implementation with arrays.
 Will keep posting about it.

 CCC2016S2: Easiest one there is.

+CCC2012S1: HUGE wake-up call to relearn combinatorics.
+I had to get help from friends for this one since I just completely blanked out. n = jerseys - 1  and k = 3.